Procurement Resources

 Are you a vendor looking to do business with the Illinois Public Institutions of Higher Education?
 Check out our vendor resources below.

 All Chief Procurement Office for Public Institutions of Higher Education (CPO-HE) forms are located below.
 The Sole Source Justification Form, Conflict of Interest Review Form, and Disclosure Replacement Form for Sole Source are maintained by the Procurement Policy Board (PPB) on the PPB website.
-Links are included below as a convenience.
+Links are included as a convenience.

 Preferences and Special Programs promote business and employment opportunities in Illinois.
 (30 ILCS 500/45-5)